huggingface/hub-docs/docs/hub/organizations-security.md

 - `read`: read-only access to the Organization's repos and metadata/settings (eg, the Organization's profile, members list, API token, etc).

 - `contributor`: additional write rights to the Organization's repos created by the user.
-Users can create repos, and _then_ modify them.
+Users can create repos and _then_ modify them.
 This is similar to the `write` role, but scoped to repos _created_ by the user.

 - `write`: additional write rights to the Organization's repos.
 Users can create, delete or rename any repo in the Organization namespace.
 A user can also edit and delete files from the browser editor and push content with `git`.